Remenyr/holbertonschool-validation/module3_task2/DEPLOY.md

-# Deployment Document
+# Operations team's FAQ

-- What is in the archive and how to unarchive it?
+## What is in the archive and how to unarchive it?

-- It is a compressed file that is the awesome-api binary and is 'dist directory'.
+* In the `awesome-website.zip` archive you will encounter the `dist/` folder
+* To unarchive it in your current directory use the command line:
+`unzip awesome-website.zip`

-- What are the commands to start and stop the application?
+## What are the commands to start and stop the application?

-  - Use Hugo server, sintax type hugo server
+* To generate (start) the go-hugo website run the command: `make build`
+* To clean (stop) the go-hugo website run the command: `make clean`

-- How to customize where the application logs are written?
+## How to customize where the application logs are written?

-- I do not know yet
+* You can customize the location of the logs by:

-- How to “quickly” verify that the application is running (healthcheck)?
+## How to “quickly” verify that the application is running (healthcheck)?

-- Check it out on local host [http://localhost:1313]
+* To veryfy is the go-hugo wesite is runnig correctly run the command: `hugo server`
+* Then verify the status of the website in your localhost by clicking the `http://localhost:1313/` given by the previous step